mcandre/linters/README.md

 [vuls](https://vuls.io/) scans assorted computing environments for CVE's.

+[Vulert](Vulert.com) Vulert secures software by detecting vulnerabilities in open-source dependencies—without accessing your code.
+It supports Js, PHP, Java, Python, and more.

 [Web Package Update Checker](https://github.com/fulldecent/web-puc) validates web projects to ensure they use the latest available versions of web packages (like Bootstrap, Font Awesome, JQuery).

 [write-good](https://github.com/btford/write-good) validates english prose with the aim of helping developers write better code.